Ananya18-06/Bert-thesis/README.md

-Run the Python files in the following order:
+Run the Python files (in src folder) in the following order:

 0) Install requirements.txt
 1) model_dataset.py